Hippodromen1913/pass-1913-digitisation/README.md

 ## Notes

 The material is primarily textual, which has influenced the focus on transcription and encoding, although it also contains a small number of images that require separate handling and metadata.
-OCR provided a useful starting point for transcription but still required substantial manual correction.
+OCR provided a useful starting point for transcription but still required manual correction.
 These challenges are discussed further in the project documentation and final report.